J-Dahlgren/PowerliftCMS/docs/about.md

 - Single computer to run everything.
 - Referee controller support.
 - Multi monitor capability.
-- Remotely accessible.
+- Remotely accessible, with any modern browser.
 - Open API, anyone should be able to study and use the API with ease.

 ## FAQ

 **Which operating systems does the program support?**

-Currently only Windows, but executables for Linux and MacOS may be added in the future.
+Currently executeables are only built for Windows.
+It is always possible to download the source and compile it for Linux and MacOS.
+The server can however always be accessed via any modern browser on devices that are on the same network.

 **Is it open source?**